Children have special educational needs if they have a learning difficulty that calls for special educational provision

 - The subject teacher will oversee, plan and work with each student with special educational needs in their class to ensure that progress in every area is made.

 - The SENDCO oversees all support and progress of any student requiring additional support across the school.

 - There may be support staff working with your child either individually or as part of a group, if this is seen as necessary by the SENDCO.
 The regularity of these sessions will be explained to parents when the support starts.

 Who will explain this to me?

 - The SENDCO or a member of the Special Educational Needs team will explain provision to parents/carers and will discuss your child’s needs, support and progress regularly.

 How are Governors involved and what are their responsibilities?

 - One of the Governors is responsible for Special Educational Needs and meets regularly with the SENDCO.
-They also report to the Governors to keep all informed.
+They also report to the Governors to keep all informed, including involvement of Local Authority Support Services and voluntary organisation in meeting the needs of students with Special Educational Needs.

 - The Governors agree priorities for Special Educational Needs spending with the overall aim that all students receive the support they need in order to make progress.